-Working hours and conditions vary between sectors, but early starts and late finishes may be required, as well as shift work, particularly in manufacturing.
+Working hours and conditions vary between sectors, but you may be required to start early and finish late, as well as carry out shift work, particularly in manufacturing.
 Other sectors may provide regular office hours.

-Career breaks are possible, but quality assurance techniques change and develop rapidly so it is important to keep your knowledge up to date.
+Career breaks are possible, but quality assurance techniques change and develop rapidly so it's important to keep your knowledge up to date.

 What to expect

-- Work may be office based, as in customer service operations, or laboratory based, as in process industries.
+- Your work may be office-based, as in customer service operations, or laboratory based, as in process industries.

-- Once experience has been gained, self-employment and freelance work are possible by working as a consultant to small firms or trainers.
+- Once you have gained some experience, self-employment and freelance work are possible by working as a consultant to small firms or trainers.